ChristopheVandePoel/sporzal/README.md

 I'm assuming this is legal, since the content is provided for free to everybody who can access it.

 ### Additional info

+(the following might no longer be true after updates:)
 You can also run this locally, use: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en but I don't recommend it.

 Dependencies: nodeJs